ISE-FIZKarlsruhe/ontology-harvester/README.md

       - related project info,
       - license information.

+    The above information is then verified while reviewing the CSV file.

   - the line is appended to the CSV file.
 It is created if not existing at the start of the script.

   Also, the csv-file for git repositories is created to store the information about the repositories, having the following columns: